ikhvostenkov/blog/content/posts/a-byte-of-kotlin-in-a-land-full-of-java/index.en.md

 draft: false
 ---
 ## Intro
-I came to the world of programming through Java path.
+I came to the world of programming through a Java path.
 And during my entire career I was programming mostly in Java.
-When Kotlin became more and more popular in programming world I wanted to answer the question is it worth to use Kotlin in Java project or not?
+When Kotlin became more and more popular in the programming world I wanted to answer the question is it worth to use Kotlin in Java project or not?
-And it turned out, as always in engineering, that answer is it depends.
+And it turned out, as always in an engineering, that an answer is it depends.
 This post is the way of a company I was working for and our experience.
-So let's have a journey from island of Java to island of Kotlin together.
+So let's have a journey from an island of Java to an island of Kotlin together.

 ## How was my first time?
 {{< style "img { float: right; margin: 0.5em; width: 22%; }" >}}